pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

      The modified tasks include an extended `params` section with the secret references detected from the config files.

 6. Use the modified tasks in future jobs.
-   When using the modified tasks in the rest of the pipeline, they can be used alone without the need for vars files as all credentials will be pulled from the secrets store.

-What the `prepare-tasks-with-secrets` task is doing internally is something like the following.
+Here's an example of what `prepare-tasks-with-secrets` is doing internally.
 Given an original task and the previously provided config/vars files:

 ```yaml